bunsvr/docs/index.md

   - title: Simple
     details: APIs are designed to be fast, simple and maximize customizability.
   - title: Lightweight
-    details: Every package is under 50kB in size and requires no external dependencies
+    details: Every package is under 50kB in size and often requires no dependencies.
 ---

 <style>